mikrono/tModLoaderWiki_kr_ko/Expert-Cross-Mod-Content.md

 ## Visual Studio Steps

 Weak References also require the `.dll` file to work properly in Visual Studio.
-Read the [Visual Studio Steps](#visual-studio-steps) instructions in the Strone References section above.
+Read the [Visual Studio Steps](#visual-studio-steps) instructions in the Strong References section above.

 ## Testing
 You may mistakenly think that your weak reference is working because you disabled the weakly referenced mod and your mod still loads.
 This is a false positive.
 To properly test weak references, you must disable the referenced mod and then close and re-open tModLoader.